 - Food intolerances and certain medications can cause flatulence

-- Changing your diet is usually effective against flatulence and should be tried first
+- Changing your diet is usually effective and are considered first-line therapy

-- Also various herbal remedies can be used for flatulence
+- Various herbal remedies can be used for flatulence

 How does flatulence develop?